SCIENTIFIC REVOLUTION

 Damage-Based Theories of Aging

 As a result of the misconception that maintenance of the human organism should be simple, much of the theoretical work in the area of human aging has focused upon identifying types of intrinsic damage that are inevitable and irreparable.
-One well-known such theory is the mitochondrial free radical theory of aging.
-Another damage-based aging theory relates to telomere attrition.
+One such damage-based aging theory relates to telomere attrition.
 New cells are typically created through mitosis, whereby a mother cell divides and produces two new cells that are duplicates of the original.
 However, there is a limit to how many times a cell can divide.
 Telomeres are special structures at the ends of all chromosomes that prevent chromosomal termini from joining together.
 Every time a mother cell divides to produce two daughter cells, the telomere length of the daughter cells is shorter than that of the mother.
 This continues until the critical point at which telomeres can no longer be formed.
 A typical cell can only divide approximately 50 to 70 times before it reaches the Hayflick Limit, at which point the cell ceases to divide.
 They become senescent cells, or “SCs.”

 This analysis has an inherent appeal to life scientists because it focuses on the damage side of the equation.
 Better yet, it gives the scientists a target.
 Scientists have identified “senolytic compounds” that are capable of the selective eradication of SCs.
 Experiments show that administration of senolytics is associated with a decrease in the number of SCs and thus a decrease of the cytokine secretion (distress signals) in human tissues.
 However, although eliminating SCs appears to have beneficial health effects on mice, no one has been able to demonstrate any beneficial health effects on humans.